The Consequences of Perfectionism

 Understand Your Triggers

 Holidays bring out a variety of emotional triggers—some joyful, others more complex.
 These triggers could be tied to family dynamics, expectations, loneliness, or loss.
 Reflect on the people, places, and events that may heighten your urge to use substances.
-Knowing your triggers ahead of time allows you to prepare for them with tools like grounding exercises, self-care routines that will help you stay grounded or increased insight into those you should avoid.
+Knowing your triggers ahead of time allows you to prepare for them with tools like grounding exercises, and self-care routines that will help you stay grounded or increase insight into those you should avoid.

 Set Realistic Goals for Yourself